Independent Business Communications · Australia needtoknowit.com.au / needtoknowai.com

 ezyVet

 ezyVet is a cloud-based veterinary PMS widely used across Australian small animal and mixed practices.
 It has a published API and supports third-party integrations.
 VOIP integration with ezyVet typically takes the form of click-to-dial (dialling client numbers directly from the patient record) and screen-pop (the patient record appears on screen when a known client calls).
-Screen-pop requires the VOIP provider to push the incoming caller ID to ezyVet via API -- not all Australian hosted VOIP providers support this.
+Screen-pop requires the business phone company to push the incoming caller ID to ezyVet via API, not all Australian cloud phone system companies support this.
 Confirm API/CTI capability explicitly with any provider you are evaluating if screen-pop is a requirement.

 RxWorks